gm2552/wfd-topology-scenarios/scenarios/multi-region-active-passive/README.md

 ### Create Replicated Postgres and Redis Instances

-**NOTE**  It is optimal if you create the primary service replicas/cluster in your initial active region and the secondary replicas/cluster in your passive region.
+**NOTE**  It is optimal that you create the service instances in the same region where the availability targets are located.
 Make sure you are in the correct region when you perform the operations below.

 #### Postgres Service Creation

-To create a primary Postgres cluster:
+To create the primary Postgres cluster:

 - Search for RDS in the AWS Web Console and click `RDS` to load the Amazon RDS dashboard.
 - Click the `Create database` button, select `Standard create`, and select `Aurora (PosgreSQL Compatible)`; do NOT select PostgreSQL option.
 - Select "Dev/Test" as the template.